tformatix/e-community-platform/README.md

 ## Local Energy Monitoring
 In the second semester, we started to implement an app to monitor the local energy data provided by the smart meter.
 The charts were visualized using [MPAndroidChart from PhilJay](https://github.com/PhilJay/MPAndroidChart).

+## Architecture
+FOTO here
+Every Smart Meter device is connected to a Raspberry PI via either a infrared cable or the Smart Meter adapter from OesterreichsEnergie.
+On the Raspberry there are two major Linux systemd processes running:

+* **e-community-smart-meter-reader**: reads and decrypts the energy data from the Smart Meter and stores it inside a local SQLite database
+* **e-community-local**: provides a ASP .NET Core API for communication with the cloud services and local network devices

+On the cloud service there is also a ASP .NET API running, it is connected to an MSSQL database.
+This service is responsible for login/register, pairing the Smart Meter device, initialize realtime connection from the Raspberry with the mobile devices and much more.

+On each Raspberry PI is a [SignalR](https://learn.microsoft.com/en-us/aspnet/signalr/) Listener running.
+This is a library for realtime connection between multiple devices.
+In the cloud is the SignalR-Hub running which is responsible for redirecting the data stream to the listening endpoints.

+E.g.:
+1) Alice wants to see her current energy data on the mobile phone
+2) Mobile device starts SignalR listener and connects to cloud SignalR-Hub
+3) Cloud SignalR-Hub connects to the Raspberry PI's listener
+4) Raspberry PI starts to read the value from the SQLite database and sends it to the cloud
+5) Cloud redirects data stream to the mobile application
+6) Mobile devices gets energy data and displays them in a TileView

+## Pairing of Smart-Meters
+When a user wants to first configure the Raspberry PI, we need to know the IP-address of the device to connect it with the mobile device.
+Therefore on the Raspberry is a Multicast DNS (mDNS) service running, which broadcast to the network the .local hostname of the devices.
+For the first configuration the Raspberry and the mobile phone needs to be in the same network.

+After the device was found in the mobile app, the user can configure the desired network configuration (change Wifi, update name of Smart-Meter, ...).
+The user also needs to add the AES-Key for encrypting the energy data.
+This key can found on the user's network provider page.

+## Key Features
+* **Near Realtime energy data from home to mobile** 🚀📱
+* **Easy first configuration via interactive pairing mode** ✅
+* **Find other energy enthusiasts and be part of your local eCommunity**🧑🏽‍🤝‍🧑🏻
+* **Help to save energy and make our planet happy again** 🌎

 ## Bachelor Thesis (in progress)

 ### Consent Managment Platform for sharing and monetization of Energy Data with a private blockchain